1998 Pacific hurricane season: Hurricane Darby

 A tropical wave moved off the coast of Africa on July 4.
 It tracked westward across the Atlantic Ocean with little increase in convection, and crossed Central America into the Pacific Ocean on July 16.
 Three days later, convection began to increase along the wave axis while the wave was well to the south of Acapulco, Mexico.
 On July 21, Dvorak classifications began as the cloud pattern displayed curvature on satellite images.
 Convective banding features gradually developed, and it is estimated that the system organized into Tropical Depression Five-E early on July 23 about 720 mi south of the southern tip of the Baja California peninsula.
 Under the influence of a mid- to upper-level ridge to its north, the depression tracked west-northwestward.
 Convection became more concentrated as outflow organized further, and 18 hours after the depression first developed, it intensified into Tropical Storm Darby.

 Located in an area conducive to further development, Darby attained hurricane status on July 24, subsequent to the development of a 17 mi-wide eye.
 The eye became more distinct while surrounded by an area of deep convection, and on July 25 the hurricane reached peak winds of 115 mph about 850 mi southwest of Cabo San Lucas.
 The eye soon disappeared on satellite imagery, believed to be from an eyewall replacement cycle, and Darby's winds weakened to about 105 mph.
 A 25 mi eye next developed, and on July 26, the hurricane re-intensified to reach peak winds of 115 mph.
 For a 30-hour period, Darby attained the characteristics of an annular hurricane, retaining a well-defined structure with few banding features for an extended period.
 The hurricane began to weaken while entering an area of cooler water and increased wind shear, and after crossing into the jurisdiction of the Central Pacific Hurricane Center, Darby weakened to a tropical storm on July 29.
 The storm degenerated into a tropical depression on July 31, and early on August 1, Darby dissipated a moderate distance north of the Hawaiian Islands.
-It never affected land.